The Three Musketeers: Milady poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to D'Artagnan and the Musketeers choose to travel to England to stop Milady, defying orders and risking treason to prevent war., moving from reaction to action.

 The Collapse moment at 84 minutes (73% through) represents the emotional nadir.
 Here, Buckingham is assassinated.
 War becomes inevitable.
-The Musketeers are captured and face execution as traitors and assassins., demonstrates the protagonist at their lowest point.
+The Musketeers are captured and face execution as traitors and assassins., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 D'Artagnan realizes Milady can only be stopped by exposing Richelieu's conspiracy, not through personal revenge.
 The Musketeers escape and choose justice over vengeance., demonstrating the transformation achieved throughout the journey.